KennyKvn001/CodeWars-theGym/8 kyu/README.md

 You can assume that you are only given numbers.
 You cannot assume the size of the array.
 You can assume that you do get an array and if the array is empty, return 0.

+## Question: You only need one#

+You will be given an array a and a value x.
+All you need to do is check whether the provided array contains the value.

+Array can contain numbers or strings.
+X can be either.

+Return true if the array contains the value, false if not.